syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Getting-Started.md

 ## Add Docking Manager

-There are several ways to add Syncfusion control in to the Visual Studio WindowsForms project.
+There are several ways to add Syncfusion control in to the Visual Studio Windows Forms project.
 The following steps help to add a DockingManager control through Code.

-1) Create a WindowsForms project in Visual Studio and refer to the following assemblies.
+1) Create a Windows Forms project in Visual Studio and refer to the following assemblies.

    * Syncfusion.Grid.Windows.dll
    * Syncfusion.Grid.Base.dll